Rakshitkulkarni223/Lexical-Normalization-1/README.md

-# Deep Learning approach for Lexical Normalization
+# NLP approach for Lexical Normalization